gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

 ![img alt](../../img/nft-marketplace.png)

-NFT marketplace is a smart contract where you can buy and sell non-fungible tokens for fungible tokens.
-The contract also supports holding the NFT auctions and making/accepting purchase offers on NFTs.
+NFT marketplace is a program where you can buy and sell non-fungible tokens for fungible tokens.
+The program also supports holding the NFT auctions and making/accepting purchase offers on NFTs.

-A smart contract examples are available on GitHub so anyone can easily create their own NFT marketplace application and run it on the Gear-powered network:
+The following are program examples available on GitHub:

 - [Gear Non-Fungible Token](https://github.com/gear-foundation/dapps/tree/master/contracts/non-fungible-token).
 - [NFT marketplace](https://github.com/gear-foundation/dapps/tree/master/contracts/nft-marketplace).
 - Marketplace UI available on [Github](https://github.com/gear-foundation/dapps/tree/master/frontend/apps/nft-marketplace)

+Anyone can easily create their own NFT marketplace application and run it on Gear-powered Networks.

 ## How to run

 ### ⚒️ Build programs

 - Build [NFT contract](https://github.com/gear-foundation/dapps/tree/master/contracts/non-fungible-token) as described in `README.md`
-- Build [Marketplace contract](https://github.com/gear-foundation/dapps/tree/master/contracts/nft-marketplace) as described in `README.md`
+- Build [Marketplace program](https://github.com/gear-foundation/dapps/tree/master/contracts/nft-marketplace) as described in `README.md`

 ### 🏗️ Upload programs

 You can deploy a program using [idea.gear-tech.io](https://idea.gear-tech.io/).
-In the network selector choose `Staging Testnet` or `Development` (in this case, you should have a local node running).
+In the network selector, choose `Staging Testnet` or `Development` (in this case, you should have a local node running).

-*** Non-Fungible Token ***
+**Non-Fungible Token**

 1. Upload program `nft.opt.wasm` from `/target/wasm32-unknown-unknown/release/`
 2. Upload metadata file `meta.txt`